 Starting with the basics – bulbs can be planted in containers, window boxes, or straight into your borders

 If you’re planting in pots, strategically place them either side of your front door to frame it or a view.
 Think about the style of the container you are using, the colours of the flowers and add some trailing plants such as ivy and maybe an evergreen shrub for year round interest.

 If you’re planting straight into your borders, weave bold drifts of flowers to create impact.

 Here are three ideas of bulbs you can use

 These are great at the end of the summer when lots of flowers start to fade; these really stand out with their gorgeous pink flowers which bloom from September to November.
 They grow to around 45cm tall and 25cm wide, and like a well-drained soil in full sun.
 They need planting in the spring; however, you will be able to buy them in pots from the garden centre this time of year.

 These are great for the front of a border as they are tiny and measure height and spread 12cm x 15cm.
 There are different varieties available and some are great for naturalising under a deciduous tree.
 Make sure you buy the outdoor version.
 Their leaves have a beautiful marble pattern and I love them.

 Cyclamen flower from October to November and usually flower before the leaves appear.

 Tulipa ‘Black Parrot’

-I’ve created a bulb list which features three bulbs for each season and you can download this free by signing up to my Garden Lovers Club – see the link below
+I’ve created a bulb list which features three bulbs for each season, which you can download for free when you join my Garden Lovers Club.